rrabotnik-handshake/py-utils/src/schema_diff/README.md

 - **SQL dialects:** Postgres + BigQuery DDL covered; other dialects may need regex additions (PRs welcome).
 - **Arrays/structs:** Arrays map to `[elem_type]`; BigQuery `STRUCT<...>` maps to `"object"` only (no deep parsing yet).
 - **dbt support:** Requires `manifest.json` or `schema.yml`; we currently honor `not_null` tests for presence, not full assertion semantics.
+- **Protobuf support:** Only `proto2`/`proto3` message/enum/map/oneof basics are supported.
+Complex options and extensions are ignored.

 ---